-For more information, please contact: ET Paine, Youth Engagement Coordinator at firstname.lastname@example.org.
+For more information, please contact Zantia at firstname.lastname@example.org.

 Learn more about STUDIO through the videos below.

 Project SCOPE is designed for youth who have left the traditional classroom.
 Located in Kent, WA, this program helps youth set and achieve educational and career goals.
-We identify the barriers together and then provide support services to aid in basic needs, such as food access and transportation to school.
+We identify the barriers together and then provide support services, such as food access aid and transportation to school.
 Youth receive mentoring support to complete secondary and post-secondary education.
-Staff partner with schools, re-engagement centers and various GED programs.
+Staff partner with schools, re-engagement centers, and various GED programs.
 Based on their skills and career interests, youth gain job-readiness skills through paid internships with our employer partners.

 Family Resource Center

-Our Family Resource Center engages underserved families in the High Point public housing community, encouraging connections and celebrations of the diverse cultures of the community.
-Program aim to bring community partners and guest presenters to assist families navigate through complex institutional systems and become successful advocate for their children.
+Our Family Resource Center engages families in the High Point public housing community, encouraging connections and celebrations of the diverse cultures of the community.
+Programs from community partners and guest presenters assist families navigate complex institutional systems and become successful advocates for their children.

 Ready to Work

-For more information, including program eligibility, please contact Katie Lewis, Family Center Education Specialist at 206-335-6170 or email@example.com.
+For more information, including program eligibility, please contact Adriane at email@example.com or 206-335-6170.